 Not sure if and why you need a merchant account?
 Keep reading to learn more.

 PayPal is not a merchant account

-Let’s be clear: A PayPal account is not a merchant account!
-PayPal is a third-party payment solution provider.
+Let’s be clear: PayPal doesn’t provide merchant accounts to you!
+It is a third-party payment solution provider.
 In other words, the transactions that you and millions of other sellers process are aggregated through PayPal’s own merchant accounts.
 PayPal typically accepts all new users of their service then scrutinizes products and websites after.
-This means you can start processing and a month later they decide you violate their terms and shut you down without notice.
-If you’re gaining traction on your business, this can be a huge roadblock to growth, especially if you’ve paid for ads or recruited affiliates.
+This means after a month of processing you could be shut down without notice due to violating terms and conditions.
+If your business is thriving, this can be a huge roadblock to growth, especially when you’ve paid for ads or recruited affiliates.
 It’s always best to have a back up solution when using PayPal if your business is considered high risk.

 Why online businesses start with PayPal?

 Online businesses new to the Internet turn to payment processing services like PayPal for several reasons.
 Firstly, it’s easy to sign up!
 Also, PayPal is widely used around the globe.
 According to Statista.com, “In the third quarter of 2017, more than 218 million accounts were active worldwide.”
 Therefore, you can count on a product like this to have robust capability for online businesses.

 PayPal caters to multiple business categories and sub-categories (e.g. software, medical equipment and supplies, religious and spiritual books, etc.).
 You can expect support for international currencies and acceptance of all major credit cards.